valensupport/valensupport.github.io/pages/web_services.md

 ##### PDF Request example

-This is a simple retrieval script written in Python 3 or above.
+This is a simple retrieval script written in Python ( should work in Python 2 or Python 3 ).

 ```python
 import requests